 Fossil Butte National Monument has unearthed a lot of species.
-Amongst them, there were 10 mammal species, 27 fish species, 15 species of reptile, 2 amphibian species, several arthropod species, 30 species of bird, and several plant species.
+Amongst them, there were 10 mammal species, 27 fish species, 15 species of reptile, two amphibian species, several arthropod species, 30 species of bird, and several plant species.
 Some of these fossils date back more than 50 million years, from during the Eocene Epoch.
 Back then, there were three giant lakes—at a point, one colossal lake—covered Wyoming, Utah, and Colorado.
 In paleontology’s terms, it was the Green River Lake System.

 Annual Kemmerer Lions Club Ice Fishing Derby

-People travel from all over the state(s) to be here for this hardy contest.
-Everyone wants a chance at the prize money, which varies between 2,000 and 15,000 – no surprise.
+People travel from all over the region to be here for this hardy contest.
+Everyone wants a chance at the prize money, which varies between $2,000 and $15,000.
 That’s not all though, as the ice fishing here—and general fishing—guarantees a good time, with possibility to catch rainbow trout, brown trout, and bur-bot, spending time in beautiful, winter-Wyoming scenery.

 Kemmerer’s top fishing locations are the Green River, Ham’s Fork River, Viva Naughton, and Fontenelle Reservoir.
-The Lions Club Ice Fishing Derby, which you can enter, kicks off on February 17th (2018) – but do register sooner for reduced entry fees.
+The Lions Club Ice Fishing Derby generally takes place the weekend of Presidents’ Day.

 Dog Sledding Race

-Winter in Kemmerer is a great season for many reasons, one being the 30-year-old Pedigree Stage Stop Race, launched from Jackson, WY.
-Kemmerer is stop two and in total, 8 stops comprise the race around Wyoming.
-It’s the only dog sledding race in the lower-forty-eight, beginning in late January, and running for about 14 days, into February.
+Winter in Kemmerer is a great season for many reasons, one being the Pedigree Stage Stop Race, launched from Jackson, WY.
+Kemmerer is one of the eight total stops that comprise the race around Wyoming.
+It’s the only dog sledding race in the lower forty-eight, beginning in late January, and running for about 14 days, into February.

 Among the world-class fishing, the Pedigree Stage Stop Race, the museums (Fossil County Frontier Museum is an excellent one), snowshoeing, cross-country skiing, and JC Penny’s mother store, where it all began (certainly worth a stop), you’ll also be able to try some of the finest snowmobiling routes on offer.
 Because of Kemmerer’s rolling hills and vast plains, this is a top thing-to-do here.